6 Places to Get Low-Cost or Free Mammograms — Even Without Insurance

 5. The YWCA

-Some YWCA chapters provide breast cancer screening and education to women who have no insurance or are underinsured.
+Some YWCA chapters, through their ENCOREplus programs, provide breast cancer screening and education to women who have no insurance or who are underinsured.

 Contact your local YWCA to see if it offers affordable mammograms.